 For the action enthusiast, it is recommended to switch to aperture priority, which will allow for faster shutter speeds with large apertures of f2.8 or f4 (if your lens permits).
 This will give your subjects sharpness and clarity, but plenty of isolation, with a blurred background.

 Also, take a look at 'Panning'. (reference link below).

 No matter what subject you take on, it is a good thing to know a little about what you are shooting and sport, or any action photography for that matter is certainly no exception.

 Which means that if you are going to shoot a football match, you should have a good idea about how the game goes, so you can anticipate each move and know ahead of time when the action is about to happen.

-Another aspect about football matches and many other field games, is that the players spend a lot of their time looking down at the ball, so invariably your correct shooting angle will be from below eye level.
-In fact you have probably seen at football matches how the photographers on the side-line are actually sitting down.
-It’s not because they are lazy, but that is their chosen angle at which to shoot the players.
+Another aspect of football matches and many other field games is that the players spend a lot of their time looking down at the ball, so invariably your correct shooting angle will be at below eye level.
+In fact, you have probably seen at football matches how the photographers on the sideline are actually sitting down.
+It’s not because they are lazy, but that is their chosen and preferred angle at which to shoot the players.
 I have spoken to one fellow who says a lot of his time is spent on his belly.